 Peanut Butter Layer

-- Melt together coconut oil and peanut butter in a large, heat safe bowl.
-I do this using the double boiler method, you can use a microwave if that’s easier.
+- Melt coconut oil and peanut butter together in a large, heat-safe bowl.
+I do this in the microwave at 50% powder using 30-second intervals (a double boiler will work as well).

-- Using a rubber spatula, stir in the erythritol and salt until they dissolve.
+- Use a rubber spatula to stir in the erythritol and salt until they dissolve.

-- Prepare a mini muffin pan with mini muffin wrappers, or, use a silicone mold**.
+- Prepare a mini muffin pan with mini muffin liners, or, use a silicone mold**.